Lockheed SR-71 Blackbird: Inlet

+When an inlet was operating as an efficient supersonic compressor—a status called "started"—supersonic diffusion took place in front of the cowl and internally in a converging passage as far as a terminal shock where the passage area began to increase and subsonic diffusion takes place.
+An analog control system was designed to hold the terminal shock in position.

-In the early years of operation, the analog computers would not always keep up with rapidly changing flight environmental inputs.
-If internal pressures became too great and the spike was incorrectly positioned, the shock wave would suddenly blow out the front of the inlet, called an "inlet unstart".
-During unstarts, afterburner extinctions were common.
-The remaining engine's asymmetrical thrust would cause the aircraft to yaw violently to one side.
-SAS, autopilot, and manual control inputs would fight the yawing, but often the extreme off-angle would reduce airflow in the opposite engine and stimulate "sympathetic stalls".
+But in the early years of operation, the analog computers could not always keep up with rapidly changing inputs from the nose boom.
+If the duct back pressure became too great and the spike was incorrectly positioned, the shock wave become unstable and would shoot quickly forward to a stable position outside the cowl.
+This "inlet unstart" would often extinguish the engine's afterburner.
+The asymmetrical thrust from the other engine would cause the aircraft to yaw violently.
+SAS, autopilot, and manual control inputs would attempt to regain controlled flight, but extreme yaw would often reduce airflow in the opposite engine and stimulate "sympathetic stalls".
 This generated a rapid counter-yawing, often coupled with loud "banging" noises, and a rough ride during which crews' helmets would sometimes strike their cockpit canopies.
 One response to a single unstart was unstarting both inlets to prevent yawing, then restarting them both.
-After wind tunnel testing and computer modeling by NASA Dryden test center, Lockheed installed an electronic control to detect unstart conditions and perform this reset action without pilot intervention.
-During troubleshooting of the unstart issue, NASA also discovered the vortices from the nose chines were entering the engine and interfering with engine efficiency.
-NASA developed a computer to control the engine bypass doors which countered this issue and improved efficiency.
-Beginning in 1980, the analog inlet control system was replaced by a digital system, which reduced unstart instances.
+After wind-tunnel testing and computer modeling by NASA Dryden test center, Lockheed installed an electronic control to detect unstart conditions and perform this reset action without pilot intervention.

+During troubleshooting of the unstart issue, NASA discovered that the vortices from the nose chines were entering the engine and reducing engine efficiency.
+To fix this, the agency developed a computer to control the engine bypass doors.
+Beginning in 1980, the analog inlet control system was replaced by a digital system, Digital Automatic Flight and Inlet Control System (DAFICS), which reduced unstarts.